kevinngonzales/project_classroom_average/README.md

 3. Open with VS Code

-4. Navigate to root folder of project
+4. Navigate to root folder of project in terminal

 5. Run `npm install http-server -S` in terminal